 Walsworth’s Life Sciences practice focuses on the defense of pharmaceutical, medical device and dietary and herbal supplement and research institutions in product liability claims, brought individually, as mass tort, multi-district litigation (MDL), or class action litigation.
 With regard to medical devices, we have represented manufacturers of various implantable and other devices, including artificial joint, cardiac, spinal, abdominal, oncological, surgical, gynecological, cosmetic, mobility assistive, and dental devices.
-Our class action lawyers have substantial experience litigating the nuanced differences between various state and federal class action provisions, including the Class Action Fairness Act, and have successfully defeated class certification in numerous cases, which resulted in a significant reduction in the value of the case.
 The firm’s clients derive substantial benefit from our experienced team of trial lawyers who have successfully taken numerous product cases to verdict and stand ready to try cases at any time and location.

 We have represented clients as both local and regional counsel, and we have also served as national coordinating counsel for a number of our clients.
 In our role as local counsel, we have successfully assisted our clients and their national counsel in managing all aspects of discovery and trial preparation in large scale litigation.
 This includes making court appearances, taking key depositions, drafting and arguing dispositive motions, retaining and working with experts, preparing discovery requests and responses, assisting with document productions, law and motion, and trial attendance.
 We have also provided trial monitoring and reporting services for many of our clients.
 Our in-depth knowledge about our clients’ products and businesses leads to novel strategies and results that, in many cases, our clients thought at the beginning of the litigation were not possible.
 Walsworth clients look to our experience and level of commitment in developing national strategies and handling all phases of litigation, including appeals.

 Our experience in this area includes: